🎨 Help Shape the Future of the Arts in Caroline County!

 As another creative year begins, we would love to have you continue as part of our artist community at The Foundry!

-Your annual membership is just $25, and it helps support the growth of our gallery while giving you the opportunity to showcase your work in a vibrant, community-centered space.
+Your annual membership is just $25, and it helps support the growth of our local art gallery while giving you the opportunity to showcase your work in a vibrant, community-centered space.

 As a member, you’ll enjoy:

-We’re proud to offer a space where artists can share their work, grow their audience, and be part of something meaningful here in Denton.
+We’re proud to offer a space where artists can share their work, grow their audience, and be part of something meaningful here in Caroline County.

 We truly hope you’ll join us for another year of creativity, collaboration, and inspiration.